First Published on March 23, 2022

 Past the natural rock arches, you will see a few interesting caverns that have similar driplines like the Dambulla caves, outlining their entrances and roof.
 These served as natural protection from rain and wind.
 One of these caverns served as the Audience hall that has a five-meter tall throne carved out of its resident rock.
 Similarly, there is Asana rock cave that has a flatbed and a royal resting cave where the King rested for a bit.

-These caves have faded murals within them, depicting scenes from various Buddhist stories.
-It is believed that the caves were used even before the Sigiriya rock fortress was built by the Buddhist monks in the area.
+These Sigiriya caves have faded murals within them, depicting scenes from various Buddhist stories.
+It is believed that the caves were used even before the Sri Lanka rock fortress was built by the Buddhist monks in the area.
 Of course, later too, after the fortress was abandoned, it became a Buddhist monastery.
 One well-preserved cave used by the monks is the Deraniyagala cave (named after the person who found it), within which you can find faded frescoes of female figures and flowers.

 Terraced Gardens at Sigiriya Sri Lanka